Skip to content

 The Founder of Far Hills Estate Hits the Auction Block

-Go back to 1917 – Grant Schley dies, and son Evander B. (known as Van / 1883-1952) takes ownership of Froh Heim, tears it down, and builds a new spanish styled Froh Heim.
-The year before The New Jersey Hunt Cup moves to Grant Schley’s Froh-Heim Estate in what was then called Bernards.
-(Today it is Far Hills/Bedminster).
+Go back to 1917—Grant Schley dies, and son Evander B. (known as Van / 1883-1952) takes ownership of Froh Heim, tears it down, and builds a new Spanish-styled Froh Heim.
+The year before, The New Jersey Hunt Cup moved to Grant Schley’s Froh-Heim Estate in what was then called Bernards.
+(Today, it is Far Hills/Bedminster.)
 The New Jersey Hunt Cup race still remains on the Far Hills Race Meeting’s race card today at the same location.

 Froh Heim Arial

 The newly restored Froh Heim estate, German for “Happy Home,” features a stone and stucco exterior with Mediterranean-style architecture.
-It boasts 16 rooms with seven bedrooms and eight and a half baths, along with an array of luxury appointments including an elegant new Leonardis kitchen, two new Waterworks custom baths, and eight fireplaces.
-A dramatic 47-foot great banquet hall dining room with majestic fireplace and soaring ceiling is illuminated by four elaborate crystal chandeliers, and features French doors opening onto a private formal courtyard garden with fountain.
-Rare period details are found throughout the residence: intricately-laid hardwood floors (some original to a Spanish Galleon and some to a French chalet), imported French limestone, delicate moldings, rich paneling, hand-crafted fireplace surrounds, 19th-century European crystal chandeliers, hand-hewn beamed wood ceilings, and antique windows, doors and hardware.
-Modern plumbing and electrical systems and central air conditioning ensure comfortable, hassle-free living.
+It boasts 16 rooms with seven bedrooms, eight and a half baths, and an array of luxury appointments including an elegant new Leonardis kitchen, two new Waterworks custom baths, and eight fireplaces.
+A dramatic 47-foot great banquet hall dining room with a majestic fireplace and soaring ceiling is illuminated by four elaborate crystal chandeliers and features French doors opening onto a private formal courtyard garden with a fountain.
+Rare period details are found throughout the residence: intricately laid hardwood floors (some original to a Spanish Galleon and some to a French chalet), imported French limestone, delicate moldings, rich paneling, hand-crafted fireplace surrounds, 19th-century European crystal chandeliers, hand-hewn beamed wood ceilings, and antique windows, doors, and hardware.
+Modern plumbing, electrical systems, and central air conditioning ensure comfortable, hassle-free living.

 Step back a few years and here’s what used to make up the estate:

-“Froh Heim stables and this two story recreation building complete with bowling alleys, glass roofed tennis court, game rooms, living room, and even a Turkish Bath are on the Moorland Farms.
-The inside of the estate was said to also contain a full size teepee, and a room with 60 silver grey wasp nests on the ceiling.”
+“Froh Heim stables and this two-story recreation building complete with bowling alleys, glass-roofed tennis court, game rooms, living room, and even a Turkish Bath are on the Moorland Farms.
+The estate’s inside was also said to contain a full-size teepee, and a room with 60 silver grey wasp nests on the ceiling.”

 Address